 I enjoy using affiliate networks such as Commission Junction and FlexOffers because of the variety of merchants and categories to select.
 Many affiliate networks are convenient since they save affiliates from having to deal with too many standalone programs.
 That said, I do entertain standalone programs if they are attractive.

 I use DreamHost for web hosting and promote their services as an affiliate.
 They give their affiliates two promotional discount options to promote.
 Bluehost, on the other hand, doesn’t offer any ongoing deals for affiliates to use which is disadvantageous.
 Admittedly, coupons don’t always make sense or align with an advertiser’s objectives, but programs that do have regular promotions or ongoing discounts get my attention and priority.

 I recently had a bad experience with a program whereby I couldn’t log into my account, emailed affiliate services, and got no response.
 I eventually had to call them, and the service was just as pathetic.
 Suffice it to say; this program was relegated to the bottom of my list.

 Some program managers and their support people act as if they’re doing you a favor whereas other managers consistently demonstrate an appreciation for your participation in their program.
 The programs you want to partner with are those that adhere to common sense, communicativeness, and support.

 These are the factors that guide my decision-making concerning which affiliate programs to join.
-However, these items should be secondary to promoting products and services that align with your target market.
-Choosing programs otherwise will result in low conversion rates.
+Also, it’s critical to promote products and services that align with your target market to improve conversion rates.